Banded Lateral Walk

 Point toes forward, not outward.

-Common Banded Lateral Walk mistakes
+What are common Banded Lateral Walk mistakes to avoid?

 Standing too upright.